lfades/next-with-apollo/README.md

 ### apollo-boost

-You can also use [apollo-boost](https://github.com/apollographql/apollo-client/tree/master/packages/apollo-boost) instead
+You can also use [apollo-boost](https://github.com/apollographql/apollo-client/tree/master/packages/apollo-boost) instead, or just a custom `ApolloClient`

 ```js
 // lib/withApollo.js